 The biggest living legacy of Rani Ahilya Bai is Maheshwari Sari.
 The town has become synonymous with the weave.
 Weaving sustains the majority population of this town.
 Wherever you walk in the town, colorful handloom Saris are never out of sight.
 In the weaving quarters, you hear the rhythmic sound of handlooms as the weavers weave thread by thread.

 Where to buy Maheshwari Sari?

 To see the handlooms, the best place is to visit the Rehwa Society looms.
 Rehwas is an NGO run by Richard Holkar and his wife.
 As you would expect their prime target market is foreigners and so their designs and range cater more to them.
 You can definitely buy Saris, stoles, shawls, and fabric from them.

 If you want to see the experimental work with Maheshwari weave, visit the Gudi Mudi workshop in the city.
 They are extremely expensive to buy but I liked their experiments and the earthy feel of their weaves.

 To buy regular Maheshwari Saris try the Tana-Bana and Pawar Shop in the city.
 They have all kinds of ranges for all types of users.

-To buy a typical traditional Maheshwari Sari, the kind Ahilya Bai Holkar wore, go for the off-white Sari with golden border.
+To buy a typical traditional Maheshwari Sari, the kind Ahilya Bai Holkar wore, go for the off-white Sari with a golden border.

 This is a small poorly maintained museum little away from the main city or the fort.
 We had to ask quite a few people before we could locate it.
-It has some good collection of antiquities from Khargone district under which Maheshwar falls.
+It has a good collection of antiquities from Khargone district under which Maheshwar falls.

-Maheshwar is a small quintessentially Indian town in the heart of India on the banks of the oldest known river.
+It is a small quintessentially Indian town in the heart of India on the banks of the oldest known river.